Manchester City Centre Is Full Of Great Things To Do!

 There are so many exciting shows coming up at the Palace, Mama Mia, Dirty Dancing, Sister Act, The Commitments, Footloose and Joseph to name a few.

-Visit Chetham’s Library
+Visit Chetham’s Library in Manchester

 I actually felt like I was in Hogwarts, and apparently lots of people ask if Harry Potter was filmed in the corridors.

-Marvel at the Cathedral
+Marvel at Manchester Cathedral

-The Cathedral is just behind Chetham’s, we hadn’t actually intended on visiting, but I stopped to take some photos of the magnificent building and decided why not, and wow what a stunning building it is, we were given a tour and who knew stained glass windows had such a story behind them.
+The Cathedral is just behind Chetham’s, we hadn’t actually intended on visiting, but I stopped to take some photos of the magnificent building and decided why not.
+And wow what a stunning building it is, we were given a tour and who knew stained glass windows had such a story behind them.

 The Chaplain that gave the tour made the history of the cathedral so real and vibrant he was a joy to listen to.
 And did you know a previous church warden many years ago was actually rumoured to be a spy and used the code 007.
 But you will have to visit the Cathedral to find out more.